Etiology of Dry Eye

 Sjögren's syndrome

 - Sjögren's syndrome is an immune system disorder which is characterized by inflammation and dryness of the mouth, eyes, and other mucous membranes.
-Tear production may possibly be limited as the the lacrimal gland is affected.
+Tear production could be limited as the the lacrimal gland is affected.
 (Primary SS, young middle aged women, severe aqueous tear deficiency, HLA B8 association in 90% of patients

 -